qw-ctf/powercam/README.md

 keyed on origin.
 This origin is matched with some Z-tolerance as the items are dropped to the ground on the map by the mod.

+As nothing tastes sweeter than feature creep, it also adds xray support for drawing solid colored players behind wall, colored by team vs POV.

 Contributing cameras
 --------------------
 The cameras are declared in `src/cameras.qc` via an eDSL to make it a bit